sigbjobo/Quantum-phase-diagram-of-water/README.md

 ## Quantum-phase-diagram-of-water

 ### Sigbjørn L. Bore and Francesco Paesani

 ### ChemRxiv preprint (2023) 10.26434/chemrxiv-2023-kmmmz

+This repository contains the input files, raw data and analysis scripts needed to reproduce the findings of this paper.

 Brief summary of the contents of each folder: